I want to enjoy delicious gourmet foods that can only be eaten in Hiroshima until my stomach is full!

-Does Hiroshima boast the largest production volume in Japan?
 Six rivers flowing into Hiroshima Bay carry nutrients from the Chugoku Mountains to Hiroshima Bay.
 Fish and shellfish harvested in Hiroshima Bay are characterized by high nutritional value and rich flavor.
-No matter how you cook it, such as raw, grilled, steamed, fried oysters, pot (kaki-nabe), and kakimeshi, you can never remove Hiroshima oysters that are always delicious.
+No matter how you cook it, such as raw, grilled, steamed, fried oysters, pot (kaki-nabe), and kakimeshi, oysters are always to be find in Hiroshima's cuisine !

-It may be surprising, but it is said that the originator of soup tantan noodles is Hiroshima.
+It may be surprising, but it is said that the tantan noodles without soup was invented in Hiroshima.
 It seems that it was an arrangement dish from a restaurant called “Kisaku” in Naka-ku, Hiroshima in 2001.
-Around 2010, there was a boom again, and it spread nationwide.
-The characteristic is the “numbing spiciness”, and the balance between the spiciness of chili peppers and the numbness of sansho and Chinese pepper is addictive.
-Add some rice to the shime and enjoy Hiroshima’s local gourmet food until the end.
+Around 2010, there was a boom again, and it spreaded nationwide.
+The characteristic is the “numbing spiciness”, and the balance between the spiciness of chili peppers and the numbness of sansho (Chinese pepper).
+To finish the meal, add some rice and enjoy Hiroshima's local gourmet food until the end.

 4. Hiroshima tsukemen

-Hiroshima tsukemen (Hiroshima-style tsukemen) is said to have originated from “Shinkeen” in Hiroshima.
-The characteristic of Hiroshima tsukemen is that the ingredients of char siu, boiled vegetables, and boiled eggs are combined with cold and squeezed Chinese noodles.
+Hiroshima tsukemen (Hiroshima-style tsukemen) is said to have originated from “Shinka-en” in Hiroshima.
+The characteristic of Hiroshima tsukemen is that it is made of Char-siu pork, boiled vegetables, and boiled eggs combined with cold and squeezed Chinese noodles.
 Add chili peppers and chili oil to a soy sauce base to make it dry.
-If you like spicy foods, try super spicy!
+If you like spicy foods, try it super spicy!

 5. Hiroshima ramen

-Hiroshima ramen is a soy sauce tonkotsu flavored Chinese soba that is popular mainly in Hiroshima City.
+Hiroshima ramen is made with a soy sauce tonkotsu flavored base and Chinese soba that is popular mainly in Hiroshima City.
 It is said that soy sauce tonkotsu is the mainstream in the western part of Hiroshima prefecture, and soy sauce soup in the eastern part of Hiroshima prefecture.
-It is a ramen culture that developed from food stalls after the war, and it is a local ramen with many famous shops.
+The ramen culture developed from food stalls after the war, and it is a local ramen with many famous shops.
 How about Hiroshima ramen, which is a bit different from Onomichi ramen and Fukuyama ramen?

-Unicresson, a local dish of Hiroshima known to those in the know.
-It is a simple dish of sea urchin and watercress fried in butter soy sauce.
+Uni-Horen a local dish of Hiroshima known only by those who knows.
+It is a simple dish made of sea urchin and spinach or watercresson fried in butter soy sauce.
 It seems that it originated from a teppanyaki restaurant called “Naka-chan” in Naka-ku, Hiroshima.
-If you add the last remaining sauce to the baguette, you can fully enjoy the umami of sea urchin and watercress.
-If you use spinach instead of watercress, it’s a sea urchin.
+If you eat the remaining sauce with a french baguette, you can fully enjoy the umami of sea urchin and watercress until the end.

-Deep-fried maple developed by Momijido in Miyajima.
-It is a new specialty of Hiroshima created by Momijido, which has been making maple manju in Miyajima for over 100 years.
-You can enjoy the crispy and fluffy texture of fried maple bun in oil at the same time.
-I’ll give it to you after ordering, so it’s always hot.
+Fried momiji manju was developed by Momijido in Miyajima, who has been making momiji manju in Miyajima for over 100 years.
+You can enjoy the crispy and fluffy texture of fried momiji manju in oil at the same time.
+It will be fried only after visitors order it, so it's always hot and crispy.
 There are also a wide variety of flavors, such as red bean paste, cream, and cheese.

 Friday is curry day!
-It seems that Friday lunch of the Maritime Self-Defense Force is curry so that the members of the ship belonging to the Kure Base do not forget the sense of the day of the week at sea.
-Kurehai curry is a faithful reproduction of curry served at the Kure Base of the Maritime Self-Defense Force.
-Even if you don’t join the Japan Maritime Self-Defense Force, you can enjoy delicious curry.
+It seems that Friday lunch at the Maritime Self-Defense Force is curry so that the members of the ship belonging to the Kure Base do not forget the sense of the day of the week at sea.
+Kure Navy's curry is a faithful reproduction of curry served at the Kure Base of the Maritime Self-Defense Force.
+Even if you don't join the Japan Maritime Self-Defense Force, you can enjoy delicious curry.